Title

 President Ferdinand R. Marcos, Jr. signs Proclamation No. 42, declaring the regular holidays and special (non-working) days for the year 2023 in the Philippines, including important dates such as New Year's Day, Labor Day, and Christmas Day.

-August 21 of every year is declared as Ninoy Aquino Day, a national non-working holiday commemorating the death anniversary of former Senator Benigno S. Aquino, Jr., by virtue of RA No. 9256 dated February 25, 2004.
+RA No. 9256 (dated 25 February 2004), declaring August 21 of every year as national non-working holiday to commemorate the death anniversary of Senator Benigno S. Aquino, Jr.

 Analyze Cases Smarter, Faster